 A transaction account, also known as a demand deposit account, is for money that goes in and out quickly.
 The intention is that funds deposited will soon be withdrawn to pay bills and meet expenses – that is, engage in transactions.
-A checking account is the most common example of a transaction account, but there are different options for businesses that fall under the “checking account” umbrella.
+A checking account is the most common example of a transaction account, but ICB has several different options for businesses that fall under the “checking account” umbrella.

-An analyzed business checking account (ICB Advanced Business Checking) is for high-activity accounts.
+- Advanced Business Checking is for high activity accounts.
 This type of account can typically be customized to meet your business needs.
 From basic checking services to cash management services, wire transfers, online banking, automatic sweeps, origination of ACH files and more, this product is flexible and customizable.
-At Investors Community Bank, an analyzed account earns an earnings credit for the balance in the checking account.
-Your business is charged for all transactions and services, but the earnings credit offsets these fees.
+At ICB, an analyzed account receives an earnings credit for the balance in the checking account.
+All transactions and services are charged to your business, but the earnings credit significantly offsets these fees.
 Depending on the balance in the checking account, this can mean greatly reduced fees or no fees at all.
-This type of account may work best for a growing business that has a higher volume of transactions, keeps a higher balance and uses several cash management services such as ACH origination.
+An analyzed business checking accounts may work best for a growing company that has a higher volume of transactions, keeps a high balance and uses several cash management services such as ACH origination.

-A basic business checking account (ICB Essential Business Checking) is for lower-activity accounts.
-This is a simple, easy-to-understand account that fits a variety of business needs.
-Monthly maintenance fees can be avoided by keeping a specific minimum monthly balance.
-This type of checking account may be best suited for a business that has a limited number of monthly transactions, or could be a secondary account used for a special purpose, such as a property-holding account.
+- Essential Business Checking is for lower activity accounts.
+This account is simple and easy to understand that fits a variety of business needs.
+Like the advanced business checking account, maintenance fees can be avoided by keeping a specific minimum monthly balance within the account.
+A basic business checking account may be best suited for a business with a limited number of monthly transactions or could be a secondary account used for a particular purpose, such as a property-holding account.

-Savings accounts differ from demand deposit transaction accounts because, technically, they cannot be withdrawn on demand.
-A bank can require a seven-day notice of withdrawal from a savings or money market account, though in reality very few do.
-Unlike transaction accounts, certain types of transfers and withdrawals are limited to six per month according to federal regulations.
-Savings accounts, like checking accounts, have no maturity date.
-Deposits and withdrawals can be made on any day.
 Interest rates on basic savings accounts are typically very low compared to money market and certificate of deposit accounts.
-Money market accounts generally pay more in interest because they require a higher minimum balance than a basic savings account.
-A savings or money market account is best used for cash you’d like set aside, but can still be accessed at any time.
+Money market accounts generally pay more in interest because they require a higher minimum balance than basic savings accounts.
+A savings or money market account is best used for cash you’d like set aside, but can still be accessed, if necessary.